beaverbuilder/documentation/docs/beaver-builder/troubleshooting/common-issues/title-bar-incorrect.md

 The cause is custom code that uses [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/) but does not [reset the query properly](https://developer.wordpress.org/reference/classes/wp_query/#usage).
 This custom code is in the theme or a plugin that the site uses.

 ## The Solution
-The custom code must be edited to [reset the query properly](https://developer.wordpress.org/reference/classes/wp_query/#more-information)
+If the jQuery comes from custom code in your site, you must [reset the query properly](https://developer.wordpress.org/reference/classes/wp_query/#more-information).
+If the problem is coming from a theme or plugin, contact the developer to correct the code.